janoodleFTW/timy-messenger/README.md

 | members | array | *User-UID we’ve retrieved in **Adding a user*** above |
 | name | string | test |

-We’ve now setup our fist test group.
+We’ve now setup our first test group.
 In addition to this step, we’ll need to setup a default `Channel` (e.g. something similar to `#general` in Slack).

 **Add the new created Group id to the User document**